microsoft/CosmosDB_Multi-Tenant/README.md

 #### 3.2 Add Cosmos DB container with dedicated throughput under shared database throughput

+Follow the steps to provision a new container with a dedicated throughput in a shared throughput database.

 * Select **New Container** from the top bar inside Data Explorer.
 * Seelct **ShardThroughputDB** under **Use existing** database dropdown
 * Type **HikingHotel** as the container name